Mikekiely/wuFoil/README.md

 '[A Universal Parametric Geometry Representation Method - "CST"](https://doi.org/10.2514/6.2007-62)'.
 This method is used mainly used for optimization and modelling using machine learning regression methods.
 To initialize a cst airfoil, simply use initiate an object of the class wuFoil.cst_Airfoil with a list of cst variables [a0, a1, ... an] along with the previously explained parameters.
+Note that cst variables are formatted as a list with the lower cst variables first then the upper cst variables.
 Any amount of cst variables can be used with even numbers representing a trailing edge y/c value of 0 and odd numbers representing the y/c value at the trailing edge with the last value.

 Alternatively, the CST variables of an airfoil initialized using a data file can be found using the wuFoil.get_cst_variables